 AND NOT to include or exclude certain search conditions.
-For example:

-Include all documents tagged with both Harry and Sally
+Include all documents tagged with both Harry AND Sally

-Tags:Responsive AND NOT Tags:Privileged
+tags:Responsive AND NOT tags:Privileged

 bean* OR rice) AND NOT quinoa

-Include all keywords starting with "Bean" (bean, beans, beanie, etc) or "Rice", but exclude any documents that contain "quinoa"
+Include all keywords starting with "Bean" (bean, beans, beanie, etc) OR "Rice", but exclude any documents that contain "quinoa"

 Nested Boolean Searches

-Searches run left-to-right, but you may also "nest" your search conditions in parentheses, so that searches within the parentheses are run first, followed by those outside the parentheses from left-to-right.
+Searches run left-to-right, but you may also "nest" your search conditions in parentheses, so that searches within the parentheses are run first, followed by those outside the parentheses, from left-to-right.

 For example, let's say you need to run a search for documents tagged "For Further Review" that are also tagged either "Hot" or "Responsive."
 The search

-Tags:"For Further Review" AND (tags:Hot OR tags:Responsive)
+tags:"For Further Review" AND (tags:Hot OR tags:Responsive)

 will result in only those documents tagged "For Further Review" that are also tagged either "Hot" or "Responsive:"